-Minimum depth: 1.5m

-Minimum width: 4.0m or 40% of frontage whichever is the greater.
-For lots less than 300m2, minimum veranda width is equal to 30% of the frontage of the home.
-Maximum height: 3.6m
+Minimum depth : 1.5m Minimum width : 4.0m or 40% of frontage whichever is the greater.
+For lots less than 300m2, minimum verandah width is equal to 30% of the frontage of the home.
+Refer to Memorandum of Common Provisions for height limitation.